 From using Apple’s Siri to ask about the weather, to checking google maps on your smartphone for directions or even downloading Netflix shows on your tablet, it is impossible to ignore the fact that technology plays a role in our everyday lives.
 It is obvious that technology is changing at a rapid pace with this continuous innovation process of new devices providing insightful digital services.
 As 2018 is rapidly coming to an end, it makes you wonder what 2019 will bring in terms of technological advancements.
+As a mobile app development agency, we’re always curious about tech.
 We decided to go through a recent Gartner report and summarize some of the technology trends they are predicting for 2019 including autonomous things, immersive technologies, digital twins and many more developments that can offer benefits to everyone in the near future.

 1. Autonomous Things